 The analysis of Algorithm \ref{algo:dense_gap} is similar to that of the $\densestgreedy$ algorithm.
 Though, multiple arguments (e.g., Lemma \ref{lemma_gap}) are more involved.
 For a self-contained treatment, we provide a complete analysis and even repeat the common parts.
 Formally, we establish the following guarantee \begin{theorem} For any given fair division instance with budget constraints $\langle [m], [n], \{ v(g) \}_{g\in [m]}, \{s_a(g)\}_{a \in [n],g \in [m]}, \allowbreak \{B_a\}_{a\in [n]} \rangle$, Algorithm \ref{algo:dense_gap} computes an $\EFtwo$ allocation in polynomial time. \end{theorem}

 In every iteration of the while-loop in Algorithm \ref{algo:dense_gap}, either a good is allocated to an agent or an agent is marked as inactive.
-Throughout this section, we will write $\sigma \in \mathbb{S}_m$ to denote the order in which the goods are allocated (among the agents) by the algorithm.
-That is, $\sigma: [m] \rightarrow [m]$ is the permutation with the property that, for any two indices $t, t' \in [m]$, with $t < t'$, the good $\sigma(t)$ was allocated in an earlier iteration (of Algorithm \ref{algo:dense_gap}) than good $\sigma(t')$.\footnote{Note that goods $\sigma(t)$ and $\sigma(t')$ might have been assigned to different agents.}
+Let $m'$ denote the number of goods allocated to the agents (the unassigned goods are assigned to charity at the end by default).
+Throughout this section, we will write $\sigma \in \mathbb{S}_{m'}$ to denote the order in which the goods are allocated (among the agents) by the algorithm.
+That is, $\sigma: [m'] \rightarrow [m']$ is the permutation with the property that, for any two indices $t, t' \in [m']$, with $t < t'$, the good $\sigma(t)$ was allocated in an earlier iteration (of Algorithm \ref{algo:dense_gap}) than good $\sigma(t')$.\footnote{Note that goods $\sigma(t)$ and $\sigma(t')$ might have been assigned to different agents.}